-The first step toward understanding the adult patient's problems is an evaluation by a mental health professional.
-The evaluation consists of an in-depth interview of the patient and often of those who have close relationships with the patient.
-Review of any pertinent medical records is important.
-Special medical evaluations, laboratory or X-ray studies may be performed to further clarify a diagnosis so that the psychiatrist may formulate a personalized treatment plan.
+A thorough evaluation by a mental health professional is the first step toward diagnosing psychiatric problems.
+Our evaluation consists of an in-depth interview with you, and often with those to you.
+Special medical evaluations, laboratory tests or X-ray studies may be performed to further clarify your diagnosis, and so our psychiatrists are able to formulate a personalized treatment plan.

-After a thorough and complete diagnostic evaluation by members of the professional team, specific treatments will be recommended and offered.
-In most instances, treatments may be implemented on an outpatient basis and consist mainly of psychotherapy, psychiatric medications or a combination of both.
-If necessary, patients may be admitted to a partial hospital program or a full inpatient unit for more intensive treatment.
+In most instances, treatments are offered on an outpatient basis and often consist mainly of psychotherapy, psychiatric medications or a combination of those methods.
+If necessary, patients may be admitted to a partial hospitalization program or to a full inpatient unit for more intensive treatment.
+SLUCare psychiatrists:

-Individual therapy, including supportive counseling, insight-oriented psychotherapy, interpersonal psychotherapy and cognitive-behavioral therapy, is available.
-Through increased understanding of one's situation and past and present experiences, the patient is able to gain mastery over emotions and behavior.
-The therapist is able to facilitate this outcome through his or her guidance of the process and through the healing forces of the therapeutic relationship itself.
+- Individual therapy - Supportive counseling, insight-oriented psychotherapy, interpersonal psychotherapy and cognitive-behavioral therapy are available.
+Through your increased understanding of your situation and past and present experiences, you will gain mastery over your emotions and behavior.

-Psychiatric medications can be extremely effective in controlling major symptoms of a host of mental disorders and may be the mainstay of treatment in many situations.
-In other instances, these medications may enable and facilitate various psychotherapeutic treatments.
+- Psychiatric medications - These can be extremely effective in controlling the major symptoms of a host of mental disorders and may be the mainstay of treatment in many situations.
+In other instances, these medications can enable and facilitate your therapy or other treatment.

-Electroconvulsive therapy may be indicated for some patients and can be administered with the patient's consent during the course of hospitalization or on an outpatient basis.
-These treatments are performed in the hospital with anesthesia administered under the direction of faculty anesthesiologists.
+- Electroconvulsive therapy - ECT can be administered, with your consent, during the course of hospitalization or on an outpatient basis.
+These treatments are performed in the hospital with anesthesia.